-An initiative of the Queensland Government to increase the number of women on boards in the public, private and not-for-profit sectors.
+An initiative of the Queensland Government that looks to increase the number of women on boards in the public, private and not-for-profit sectors.

-This paper explores the link between the unequal distribution of caring work between women and men and the unequal outcomes in workforce participation, job opportunities, gender pay gaps and the gap in superannuation savings.
+This paper from the Workplace Gender Equality Agency (WGEA) explores the link between the unequal distribution of caring work between women and men and the unequal outcomes in workforce participation, job opportunities, gender pay gaps and the gap in superannuation savings.